siglens/siglens-docs/docs/ingestion/vector.md

 # Vector

-- Similar to FluentD, SigScalr is compatible with the Elastic plugin for vector.
+- Similar to FluentD, SigLens is compatible with the Elastic plugin for vector.
 Install vector and start it.
 - Make sure that the `endpoints` in the configuration has the `/elastic`suffix.
 - Create a vector.yaml file which will contain the configurations.
 Add the below configuration code to vector.yaml file
 - Run the command: `vector --config vector.yaml`